- Is a 11 gene panel that includes assessment of non-coding variants

-Inheritance of congenital lipodystrophy is autosomal recessive, while it is autosomal dominant for familial lipodystrophy.
-In addition to congenital and familial lipodystrophies, this Panel has differentail diagnostics power to some rare phenotypes with overlapping symptoms.
+In addition to congenital and familial lipodystrophies, this Panel has differential diagnostics power to some rare phenotypes with overlapping symptoms.
 These include for example hypoinsulinemic hypoglycemia with hemihypertrophy and mandibuloacral dysplasia with lipodystrophy.
-This Panel is included in the Comprehensive Metabolism Panel.
+The genes on this panel are included in the Comprehensive Metabolism Panel.

 |AKT2||Hypoinsulinemic hypoglycemia with hemihypertrophy||AD||4||3|